seanwhitee/chuchat/README.md

     ```

 2.
     - Create a .env.local file.
-Insind it, paste your google cloud oauth api secrets, openai api key
+Insind it, paste your google cloud oauth api secrets, openai api key and other secrets you needed.
+I list some secrets I used for this project as an example.

     - next oauth url is 'http://localhost:3000' for local development mode.
 If you deploy to cloud, change to your own domain name.